 The QR Veterans Disability Group was recently contacted to investigate claims for Veterans exposed to Polychlorinated Biphenyls – PCBs – at McClellan Air Force Base.
 PCB’s are a known carcinogen, as detailed by the Centers for Disease Control.
 In 2002, 60 Minutes produced a story about the chemical exposure in and around the base: https://www.cbsnews.com/news/toxic-secret-07-11-2002/…

-As we know from so many of our clients who are dealing with the different diseases associated with Agent Orange from Vietnam, the fight to d.
-We here at QR hope that the military continues its research into what other conditions may have been caused by this brutal chemical.
-Below is a link to a…
+As we know from so many of our clients who are dealing with the various diseases associated with Agent Orange exposure during the Vietnam War, the fight for answers and recognition is far from over.
+We here at QR hope that the military continues its research into what other conditions may have been caused by…

 QR Latrobe was happy to host the Union Mission of Latrobe to kick of their new Advisory Council.
-Learn more about Union Mission at: www.unionmissionlatrobe.org
+Learn more about our firm’s involvement in the community and how we support local partners on our Community Service page.

 One of the issues that can keep attorneys up at night are client’s statutes of limitations.
 Behind the scenes, careful due diligence on everyone of our client’s cases is performed in order that the statute of limitations is properly documented and preserved so that our clients have a right to proceed on their actions.
 A…

 There has been a significant change to the Procedural Rules of Court with regard to jurors.
+To learn more about legal procedure and rights in employment and court matters, visit our Labor Law practice area.
 You may have recently read some articles in statewide publications with regard to alternate jurors.
-Routinely at the end of a trial, alternate jurors were set free to go once deliberations began.
-The Rule, by Order of the State…
+Routinely at the end of a…

 Recently I saw the movie “Lone Survivor” produced by Universal Pictures, starring Mark Wahlberg as navy seal Marcus Luttrell.
 The movie is based on Luttrell’s true story – that being while during a mission in Afghanistan fighting the Taliban in June of 2005, he and 3 other navy seals engaged approximately 40 Taliban soldiers during…

 Attorney Tereasa Rerko was recently selected to be the Keynote Speaker at an event at her Alma Mater, California University of Pennsylvania.
 The event was the annual Mock Networking Reception and Etiquette Dinner.
-This event is sponsored by Cal U Career Services, www.calu.edu/careers as well as the University’s Student Association Inc., Student Activities & Leadership,…
+This event is sponsored by Cal U Career Services, as well as the University’s Student Association Inc., Student Activities & Leadership, and…

 Quatrinini Rafferty represented a male in his late 20’s who injured his right shoulder at work.
 The injury occurred as he was attempting to dislodge an air bag from the steering wheel of a large truck.
 Although the Employer, a trucking company, acknowledged his injury, they fired our client while he was working a modified…